HyperTag/documentation/src/content/cloud-destinations/appboy.md

 ---
-title: Appboy
-sidebar: platform_sidebar
+collectionKey: cloud-destinations

+navText: Braze (Appboy)

+path: '/cloud-destinations/braze/'
 ---

 MetaRouter makes it easy to send your data to Braze, [formerly Appboy](https://www.braze.com/documentation/braze_faqs/?utm_campaign=2017-Braze-Launch&utm_medium=Appboy-Dashboard&utm_source=Dashboard-Email).
 Once you follow the steps below, your data will be routed through our platform and pushed to Braze in the appropriate format.

 ## What is Braze and how does it work?